zhuo-xin/Coursework_MAT013_advanced_use_of_statistics_package/README.md

 Thus, SN is an estimator of I.

 Consider the function f(x)=cos(x4)/(1+|x|).
 Using R, write a function GetSN with argument N which returns SN .
 Write a file with 40 evaluations of the function GetSN for N=5000.
 What can you say statistically about I?

+SAS language part question
+A perfect number is a natural number that is equal to the sum of its divisors (excluding itself).
+For example 1,2,4,7 and 14 divide 28 and 28=1+2+4+7+14.
+Write code in SAS that allows one to write to a csv file a data set with all natural numbers less than a given parameter N as well as a boolean variable indicating if the number is perfect or not.